marcusoftnet/marcusoftnet.github.io/_posts/2009-02-12-sprint-planner-helper-part-8.md

 understand it now.

 I am still loving the way TDD is driving my design-decisions.
-For a long time i pronounced TDD Test Driven Development but as you use it you realize that the last D is Design.
+For a long time I pronounced TDD Test Driven Development but as you use it you realize that the last D is Design.
 You actually learn quite a lot about the code as you write your test and do small design changes as you go along.